MP for Bury South

 Government Whip, Lord Commissioner of HM Treasury

-Christian Wakeford is the Labour (Co-op) MP for Bury South, first elected in December 2019.
-He currently serves as a Government Whip, Lord Commissioner of the Treasury, and sits on the Committee of Selection; since February 2026 he has been a member of the Select Committee on the Armed Forces Bill.
-His parliamentary career includes extensive committee work across finance, digital policy and trade, with prior roles including Assistant Whip from 2024 to 2025.
+Christian Wakeford is the Labour (Co-op) MP for Bury South, first elected in 2019.
+He serves as a Government Whip (Lord Commissioner of the Treasury) and sits on the Committee of Selection, with recent parliamentary involvement including membership on the Armed Forces Bill select committee.

 Generated 21 February 2026